gkjohnson/threejs-sandbox/README.md

 Set of experiments and extensions to THREE.js.
 These pages are a sandbox of examples and not necessarily ready to include in projects and may require some work to properly and performantly integrate.

+If any classes are used in a project or application credit is appreciated (though not required) and let me know!
+I love seeing my work used in practice.

 ## Potential Projects

 - Deferred Renderer